Quality In Home Services:

 In addition to informal supports, private pay, or third party arrangements, the Agency provides the following services, which are directly coordinated and arranged by a care manager:

-Live at HOME Instead of a Nursing Home in Blair, Centre, and Cambria Co.
+Live at HOME Instead of a Nursing Home

 Aging Waiver Program

 The Aging Waiver Program is an alternative community-based long term care option that enables seniors to live at home rather than going to a nursing facility.
 Service coordinators work closely with the consumer and their family members to tailor an individualized care plan to meet the consumer’s daily needs.
 Consumers must meet financial and medical eligibility requirements to participate in this program.
 Consumers who are eligible for the Aging Waiver program may also choose to enroll in a LIFE Program.
-Blair Senior Services, Inc. coordinates services to eligible individuals living in Blair, Cambria and Centre Counties.
+Blair Senior Services, Inc. coordinates services to eligible individuals living in Blair, Cambria, Centre and Somerset Counties.

 Home Delivered Meals